lukmanulhakeem97/ml-client-project/README.md

 ## Workflow of the application
 1. Webpage ask Date as input data till which forecast need to be done.
+Input would either number of days or last Date in Date format.
-2. Input values from html request form will feed as input to the model for making prediction.
+2. Input values from html request form will feed as input to the model for making prediction of engine oil quantities.
 3. Prediction will be push into webpage as output.